GoogleCloudPlatform/gcsfuse/docs/playbook.md

 case GCSFuse tries to fetch the default application credential, but got stuck due to absense of application-credentials on the VM.

 Resolve this issue by fetching the creds with the below command:
-**gcloud auth application-default login**
+Run "gcloud auth application-default login" command to fetch default creds to the VM.
+This creds are copied to -
+(a) For linux - $HOME/.config/gcloud/application_default_credentials.json
+(b) For window - %APPDATA%/gcloud/application_default_credentials.json

 ## Serving
 Once the mounting is successful, there are other issues which may crop up during the serving phase and this section discusses some of those and their possible remedies.